splunk/public-o11y-docs/private-preview/aopt/aopt-workloads.rst

 Workloads
 ==========================================================

-* :guilabel:`Total`: The total number of workloads, of all kinds, for which you're sending metrics to Splunk IM.
+* :guilabel:`Total`: The total number of workloads, of all kinds, for which you're sending metrics to :new-page:`Splunk Infrastructure Monitoring (IM) <https://docs.splunk.com/observability/en/infrastructure/intro-to-infrastructure.html>`.

 * :guilabel:`Processed`: The number of workloads that Application Optimization has processed and that are older than 24 hours.
 This number doesn't include: